 Poolesville is a town in the western portion of Montgomery County, Maryland.
 The population was 4,883 at the 2010 United States Census.
 It is surrounded by the Montgomery County Agricultural Reserve, and is considered a distant bedroom community for commuters to Washington, D.C.

 The median income in Poolesville comes in at $154,107 and the median home value is $397,800 for 2019.

 Taneytown is a town in Carroll County, Maryland, United States.
 The population was 6,728 at the 2010 census.
 Taneytown was founded in 1754.
 Of the town, George Washington once wrote, “Tan-nee town is but a small place with only the Street through wch. the road passes, built on.
 The buildings are principally of wood.”
 Taneytown has a history museum that displays the history of the town for visitors and citizens to see.
 The Bullfrog Road Bridge was listed on the National Register of Historic Places in 1978.

 The median income in Taneytown comes in at $71,903 and the median home value is $247,400 for 2019.

 Greenbelt is a city in Prince George’s County, Maryland, United States.
 Contained within today’s City of Greenbelt is the historic planned community now known locally as “Old Greenbelt” and designated as the Greenbelt Historic District.
 Greenbelt’s population was 23,068 at the 2010 U.S. Census.

 The median income in Greenbelt comes in at $72,846 and the median home value is $201,000 for 2019.

 There You Have It Mr. Or Mrs. Maryland Cheapskate

-If you’re looking at the cost of living numbers in Maryland, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Maryland, this is an accurate list of the most affordable places to live in maryland for 2019.